Lucasfilm: Kathleen Kennedy era (2012–2026)

 Lucasfilm continued its expansion globally, opening its regional headquarters in Singapore in 2014.
 This facility housed staff from Lucasfilm, The Walt Disney Company Southeast Asia and ESPN Asia Pacific.
 Meanwhile, between 2015 and 2018, Lucasfilm released several cinematic films, including critical and commercial successes like Episode VII: The Force Awakens and Rogue One, alongside the less successful Solo.
+On June 20, 2017, Phil Lord and Chris Miller, the directors of the film Solo: A Star Wars Story, left the production of the film five weeks before filming ended.
+Lord and Miller cited "creative differences" for their reason to part ways with the film.
+Many compared this to Edgar Wright stepping down as director of Ant-Man due to creative differences with Marvel Studios.
+Three months later, Star Wars: Episode IX – The Rise of Skywalker director Colin Trevorrow stepped down as director under similar circumstances and was replaced with Star Wars: The Force Awakens director J. J. Abrams.

-After the mixed performance of Solo at the box office, Disney CEO Bob Iger confirmed a slowdown in release of new Star Wars films.
+After the poor performance of Solo at the box office, Disney CEO Bob Iger confirmed a slowdown in release of new Star Wars films.
 Lucasfilm moved its focus on developing content for Disney+ by launching several programs including the successful series The Mandalorian series on Disney+.

-In November 2023, Dave Filoni revealed that he was promoted to serve as the chief creative officer at the studio and would be directly involved in the planning of future Star Wars films and Star Wars in other series.
+In November 2023, Dave Filoni revealed that he had been promoted to serve as the chief creative officer at the studio and would be directly involved in the planning of future Star Wars films and other media.
+On January 15, 2026, Kathleen Kennedy announced she was stepping down as president of Lucasfilm.
+Filoni was appointed president alongside co-president Lynwen Brennan.